yay/vkcharts/readme.md

 ## Dev Dependencies

-- `typescript` - VkCharts are written in TypeScript.
+- `typescript` - vkCharts are written in TypeScript.
 This dependency is used for type checking and transpiling (see below).
 - `esbuild` - Used as the build tool and the development server.
 - `esbuild-plugin-tsc` - Even though esbuild natively parses TypeScript files and strips out the types, as of now (June 2023), it doesn't support Stage 3 decorators.
 This dependency allows us to use the tsc compiler itself instead of esbuild for transpiling.
 - `jest` - Testing framework with assertion and mocking libraries, and a test runner.
 - `ts-jest` - Jest can only run plain JavaScript and needs a transformer like this one for TypeScript.
 - `@jest/globals` - Declaration file for the `jest` object, matchers and other exported Jest functions.
 Jest exposes these on the `global` object, when the tests are running, so this is only needed to allow explicit imports and better IDE experience.
-- `jest-environment-jsdom` - Tests run in the Node environment, but VkCharts is a front-end library.
+- `jest-environment-jsdom` - Tests run in the Node environment, but vkCharts is a front-end library.
 This dependency allows simulating a browser-like environment.
 - `jest-canvas-mock` - jest-environment-jsdom mocks `HTMLCanvasElement` but not its `CanvasRenderingContext2D`.
 This dependency takes care of that.
 - `prettier` - Ensures consistent code formatting in the codebase.